-Any prudent manager will count the cost before investing thousands of dollars, the potential upside for component manufacturers in using an offsite design service like ours is a multiplying of their design capacity without the cost of hiring a recruiter, candidate vetting by senior management, training, payroll costs, and insurance!
+Any prudent manager will count the cost before investing thousands of dollars.
+The potential upside for component manufacturers in using an offsite design service like ours is can’t be ignored; a multiplying of their design capacity without the cost of hiring a recruiter, candidate vetting by senior management, training, payroll costs, and insurance!

 Considered this way, I think component manufacturers will see it is a small price to pay for an experienced partner in fulfilling their truss design needs!
 Follow the link below if you want to look at starting an account with GDI!